Survey of Consistent Software-Defined Network Updates: Future Research Directions

-\begin{enumerate} \item \textbf{Charting the complexity landscape:} Researchers have only started to understand the computational complexities underlying the network update problem.
+Researchers have only started to understand the computational complexities underlying the network update problem.
 In particular, many NP-hardness results have been derived for general problem formulations for all three of our consistency models: connectivity consistency, policy consistency, and \congestion~consistency.
 So far, only for a small number of specific models polynomial-time optimal algorithms are known.
 Even less is known about approximation algorithms.
 Hence, more research efforts would be needed to chart a clearer picture of the complexity landscape for network update problems.
-We expect that some of these insights will also have interesting implications on classic optimization problems.
+We expect that some of these insights will also have interesting implications on classic optimization problems, such as combinatorial reconfiguration~\cite{DBLP:conf/icalp/AmiriDSW18} problems.